kaizendorks/dexa/README.md

 The sample hello world stack we have seen above is great to get a sense on how dexa works.
 But chances are that you are not interested in creating more Node.js hello world applications.

-The good news are that you can create your own stacks, and define whatever project templates and generators you want!
+The good news are that you can create your own stacks, and define whatever project templates and commands you want!
 Let's see how to create one.

-A stack just needs to follow a certain structure organising the templates:
+A stack just needs to follow a certain structure organising the commands and their templates:
 ```
 /init
   the project template
 /add
-  each feature has a subfolder with its template
+  each feature installer command has a subfolder here that contains the feature template
 /generate
-  each scaffolder has a subfolder with its template
+  each code generator command has a subfolder here with the generator template
 ```
 > This is the basic structure.
 See the reference guide for more advanced usages